Skip to content

 • Clinical documentation supporting the appeal request should be included with the request.
 This may include recent clinical notes outlining the plan of care, pertinent lab values, prior medication or medical history, relevant clinical literature as appropriate, etc.

-Click here to download a PDF of the Alluma Appeals FAQs.
+Click here to download a PDF of the Alluma Prior Authorization and Appeals FAQs.